 Mont Saint Michel, France

 The sacred line then goes on to France, on another famous island, in Mont Saint-Michel, also one of the places in which St. Michael has appeared.
-The beauty of this sanctuary and the bay in which it is located, off the coast of Normandy, makes it one of the most visited tourist sites in all of France.
+The sanctuary is comprised of 17 acres located 0.6 miles off the coast of Normandy, near the mouth of the Couesnon River.

-Since the times of the Gauls, this place has been considered mystical.
+A Gallo-Roman stronghold existed there since the 6th century, and even then it was considered mystical.
 In 709, the Archangel appeared to Saint Aubert, urging him to build a church in the rock.
 The works began immediately, but the Benedictine abbey was not fully built until the year 900.

 Sacra Di San Michele, Italy

-About 1000 kilometers away, in Val de Susa, the fourth sanctuary arises the Sacra di San Michele.
+About 1000 kilometers away, in Val de Susa, the fourth sanctuary arises, the Sacra di San Michele also known as St. Michael's Abbey.
 The very same straight line links this sacred place to the rest of the monasteries dedicated to Saint Michael.

 Santuario Di San Michele Archangelo, Italy